boisalai/mlops-zoomcamp-project/README.md

 7. Train the model.

-In fact, this step will download the data from Kaggle, feature enginerring it, prepare the datasets, Train the model with multiple hyperparameter combinations, re-train the model with the best hyperparameters, register the model into MLFlow staging area.
+In fact, this step will download the data from Kaggle, feature enginerring it, prepare the datasets, train the model with multiple hyperparameter combinations, re-train the model with the best hyperparameters, register the model into MLFlow staging area.
 All off this is orchestrated with Prefect.

-In another terminal, run the following command.
+In another terminal, run the following commands.

 ```bash
 $ cd mlops-zoomcamp-project